danwhitston/parse_log/README.md

 rspec
 ```

 All tests should pass.
+SimpleCov is enabled and the RSpec report should include test coverage.

 ## Development tasks

 - [x] Install Ruby, RSpec, initial test setup confirming a script exists and executes correctly without arguments
-- [ ] Add code coverage checks
+- [x] Add code coverage checks
 - [ ] Accept a filename input, and throw an error if the filename doesn't exist
 - [ ] tbc